Daniel-Diaz/HaTeX/README.md

 within a LaTeX file.
 * [TeX-my-math](https://github.com/leftaroundabout/Symbolic-math-HaTeX): Experimental library to ease the production of mathematical expressions using HaTeX.
-* [blatex](http://hackage.haskell.org/package/blatex): Static site generator for blogs where posts are written in LaTeX.

 ## Travis automatic build